• PEOPLE

 University of California, Los Angeles

 Krems is a social psychologist with interdisciplinary training.
-Her research draws on theoretical perspectives from cognitive + evolutionary anthropology, relationship science, + animal behavior to investigate how people create + navigate their social worlds.
+Her research draws on theoretical perspectives from evolutionary anthropology, relationship science, + animal behavior to investigate how people create + navigate their social worlds.

 CV